tlicata/bidpitch/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, which will be available on port 8080 by default, run:

     lein run